alpha-egg/Notes/托福/口语/Task 3.md

 LISTENING

-high school, was addicted to / indulge in video game
+high school, was addicted to / indulge in video game and he failed in his chemistry.

 want good job, do well in